netscaler/netscaler-observability-exporter/README.md

 ## Deployment

-You can deploy Citrix Observability Exporter using Kubernetes YAML or Helm charts.
+You can deploy Citrix Observability Exporter using Kubernetes YAML.
 To deploy Citrix Observability Exporter using Kubernetes YAML, see [Deployment](deployment/README.md).

 ## Questions